Building and Planning

 What Victoria’s earthquake tells us about the safety of our structures

-Australia has earthquake safety regulations, but University of Melbourne experts say the earthquake reminds us about the safety of our buildings and structures.
+Australia has earthquake safety regulations for buildings, but Wednesday’s earthquake reminds us to be informed about the safety of our structures

 Protecting Melbourne’s Green Wedges while we still can

-University of Melbourne research argues that the natural areas of Melbourne are under threat as there is growing evidence of their importance for human survival
+The natural areas of Melbourne are under threat at the same time as there’s growing evidence of their importance for humans

 A solution to engineering energy-saving smart materials